 Extension Cord Sizing for Generators: Gauge, Length, and Overheating Risks

-Important: Extension cords are part of the power delivery system.
-Poor cord choices can cause problems that look like generator failure—even when the generator itself is working correctly.
+Extension cords are often treated as an afterthought during outages, but cord sizing is part of the power delivery system.
+The wrong cord can create problems that look like ā€œgenerator failureā€ even when the generator is operating normally.

 Why Extension Cord Sizing Matters

-Understanding Extension Cord Gauge
+Understanding Extension Cord Gauge (AWG)

 Common generator cord gauges

-• 10-gauge: Best for high-wattage loads and longer distances
+• 10-gauge (10 AWG): Best for higher loads and longer runs

 How Cord Length Affects Safety

-• Motors struggling to start
+• Motors hum, struggle, or fail to start

 Overheating and Fire Risks

-Safe cord handling practices
+Safer cord handling practices

 • Fully uncoil cords during use

-• Inspect cords for damage before use
+• Inspect plug ends and insulation before each use

-Placement and Electrical Safety
+Placement and Electrical Safety Still Matter

 Extension Cords and Backfeeding Risks